puckfried/student-repo-checker/README.md

 # Student Github Repo Checker

 ### About
-This little hacky bash script asks takes a name of an classroom exercise and clones those student repos, that have already pushed changes.
-So you get a collection of the repos you wanne check in the current folder.
+This little hacky bash checks a classroom exercise and clones those student repos, that have already pushed changes.
+So you get a collection of the repos you wanne check.
 In addition it returns a list of your students who:
 a) did not started with the exercise (the repo was not build yet)
 b) did not push their changes
 c). pushed the changes
-as a .txt file...
+as a .txt file.
+Everything will be done in the current folder you are in.

 ### Preparation
 - in line 32 -> add the github account names of your students inside the `usersArr`